The UK is again in lockdown. Our dojos are closed until further notice.

-If you cannot train, we recommend that you try and stay physically active to keep healthy in body and mind.
+If you cannot attend our dojo, we recommend that you still try and stay physically active to keep healthy in body and mind.

 Karate caters for self training very well as it can also be undertaken anywhere on your own.
 Training resources for syllabus kihon, kata and kumite are readily available on this website in the Member's Resource section at this link, Members